alice-ruv/board-games/README.md

 Board Games Server - Battleship & Connect 4
 ===========================================
 Board game implementation for Battleship and Connect 4 in Java.
 Designated for two remote players with game results tracking.<br />
-Server side: RESTful server using Glassfish, getting REST API requests, sending messages to clients by JMS and connection to PostgreSQL DB by using JDBC.<br />
+Server side: RESTful server using Glassfish, getting REST API requests, sending messages to clients by Jakarta Messaging API and connection to PostgreSQL DB by using JDBC.<br />
 Client side includes sending REST API requests, getting JMS messages and UI by using JavaFX.<br />

 ## System options for logged in user display